rfdy/imagemagick/README.md

 #### Compare
 Returns a float value or "inf" on `Result->getExtra()` and an image with the compare result on `Result->getImage()`.
 This is an "Instant" operation.
 Nothing after it will be processed.

+#### Blur / Gaussian Blur
+Blurs the image by radius and sigma.
+Blur is faster, Gaussian Blur is smoother.
+See: http://www.imagemagick.org/Usage/blur/

 ## Processing Images
 All processing is done after the command has been built by calling `Builder->finish()`.
 If a subclass of Image is provided, it will call `Image->setImageData()` on it.
 ## Instant Operations